 Lost myself and I am nowhere to be found

 Yeah, I think that I might break

 Lost myself again and I feel unsafe”

-That was the last of the 25 minute runs, onwards to the 28 minute runs.
-I’ve already rationalised it as just running 25 minutes and then hanging on for another 3 minutes, that seems possible.
-The only slight worry is by the time I’d walked home my left knee had a stabbing pain in it, fingers crossed it’s nothing serious.
+That was the last of the 25-minute runs.
+Onwards to the 28-minute runs.
+I’ve already rationalised it as just running 25 minutes and then hanging on for another 3 minutes.
+That seems possible.
+My only slight worry is by the time I’d walked home my left knee had developed a stabbing pain.
+Fingers crossed it’s nothing serious.

 Run Rating :